 We all know what happens in Act 2.

 Jud is rejected by Laurey, flies into a rage and is fired.
-And then almost instantly after he's rejected, Laurey is engaged the Curly, the guy who tried to convince Jud to kill himself.
+And then almost instantly after he's denied, Laurey is engaged the Curly, the guy who tried to convince Jud to kill himself.

 Jud then gets drunk, comes back to confront Curly, gets into a fight and falls on his own knife and dies.

-And to make it even more horrific, the townspeople quickly form a kangaroo court and decide quickly that Curly isn't to blame for Jud's death and then they all sing about the joy of living in their home state.
+And to make it even more horrific, the townspeople quickly form a kangaroo court and decide promptly that Curly isn't to blame for Jud's death and then they all sing about the joy of living in their home state.
 Curtain.

 I don't expect most people to notice this or schools to think about this before they perform it, but if they did, I wonder if it would be performed as much as it is.